 I have received some free samples from different product manufacturers which I used to write the reviews of those products.
 I like to think that the free samples did not greatly influence my reviews of those products, but I still prefer to make it clear that I have received something, which could affect my perceptions.

-I've also recently added Google ads to some of my pages.
+I've also recently added Google and Amazon ads to some of my pages.
 The ads displayed are not directly under my control, so seeing an ad on my site doesn't indicate any endorsement on my part for the advertised products.
 The ads are supposed to be based on the content of my site, so it should be related to shaving or hair removal.

 As a result, some will find this website dull.
 That's okay.
 There are other sites related to head-shaving that have a better look than this one.
 Check out the 'Links' page.